|Lifespan:||11 to 15 years|

 What’s the Price of Red Heeler Puppies?

-Red Heeler puppies have huge variability in price, ranging from as little as $300 to $2,500 in some cases.
+Red Heeler puppy dogs have huge variability in price, ranging from as little as $300 to $2,500 in some cases.
 On average, you can expect to pay around $1,000, depending on the breeder, the pedigree, and availability.
 Pedigree dogs have pedigree parents usually ranging back for four generations or more, accounting for their high price.
 The high price can also result from the known fertility issues this breed has, and females are known to have false pregnancies from time to time.

 Generally, the higher the price the better, and certified breeders will charge more for their puppies.
 Low-priced puppies should ring some alarm bells as these are likely from puppy mills or breeders out to make a quick profit.
 These dogs will often have health issues and are frequently raised in poor conditions.
 We highly recommend going and visiting the breeder and viewing the parents, as this will give you a good idea of their health and temperament, and you’ll be able to get a good look at the conditions they are raised in.